Development of a planar cable-driven parallel robot for submillimeter and terahertz beam mapping measurements: Performance

 \subsection{Requirements}

-Since our goal with this mapper is to help diagnose alignment and focus issues, we would like it to be capable of movements precise enough to get information about the beam shape where it encounters each surface.
+Since our goal with this mapper is to diagnose alignment and focus issues, we would like it to be capable of movements precise enough to get information about the beam shape where it encounters each surface.
 With this objective in mind, we derive requirements on positioning accuracy.
-For simplicity, we reduce the array of IR sources to a point source, and see what position accuracy would be required to locate the centroid of the sensitivity pattern of a given feed at a given frequency.
+For simplicity, we reduce the array of IR sources to a point source (the case when using a single emitter), and see what position accuracy would be required to locate the centroid of the sensitivity pattern of a given feed at a given frequency.
+Since all this requires that the emitters are visible in TIME detector timestreams, we first estimate the in-band SNR.